-Lone frowned at both the towering horse and the even-larger demon before throwing up a middle finger.
+Lone frowned at them both before rolling his eyes.
 "Screw both you guys.
 Well, I mean…mostly screw you, Amdusias."
 Riffraff looked slightly relieved before Lone continued: "But screw you too, Riff, for assuming I don’t understand big words."
-Both of the muscular males gave him grumpy looks, which he ignored in favor of glancing at Graceful Melody.
+They both gave him grumpy looks, which he ignored in favor of glancing at Graceful Melody.
 "No, no, I don’t actually think I’m going to find anything, but…worth taking a look, right?"

-The small pegasus grunted and shrugged indifferently.
+The pony grunted and shrugged indifferently.
 "Sure, whatever floats your boat.
 Ain’t gonna stop you, but also ain’t gonna wait on you if we decide to do our own thing."
 Lone tilted his head somewhat as Graceful snorted.
 "No offense, just that we ain’t exactly partners."

-With that, the dour pony turned on a hoof, his trench coat billowing around in a brief flourish as he tromped down the stairs to presumably head for the recreational room.
-Riffraff quickly hopped up from the bench, rubbing the back of his head in a vague, mixed gesture of apology and sheepishness before chasing after the smaller equine.
+With that, he turned on a hoof, his trench coat billowing around in a brief flourish as he tromped down the stairs to presumably head for the recreational room.
+Riffraff quickly hopped up from the bench, rubbing the back of his head in a vague, mixed gesture of apology and sheepishness before chasing after the pony.
 Lone was left with Amdusias for a few moments of awkward silence before they both glanced up as Mahihko sauntered back into the dining area.

-"Hard to believe you struck out with Donut," Lone remarked, making the feminine lupine grin cheerfully.
+"Hard to believe you struck out with Donut," Lone remarked, making the thief grin cheerfully.

 "Struck out?
-Darling, my batting average is well over eight-fifty," Mahihko retorted smoothly, still sporting a self-assured half-smile before he studied the demon’s concerned features.
-"Sarge came and swept my new plaything off to beddy-bye without so much as a goodnight kiss.
+Hon, my battin' average is well over eight-fifty," Mahihko retorted smoothly, still sporting a self-assured half-smile before he studied the demon’s concerned features.
+"Sarge came 'n swept my new plaything off to beddy-bye without so much as a goodnight kiss.
 I’ll have to make my house-call sometime after Daddy goes off to work."
 He offered a generous wink before tilting his head a bit.
 "So why the long faces, boys?
 Guessin’ our well-hung stable boys have already retired – did Lone try to make a move on you, Dusey-doo?"